Bookmark This! Ep 17: Reviewing The 2020 Booker Prize

-Who will win the Booker Prize?
-Will it be a sharp portrait of a toxic mother-daughter relationship in India or a bleak dystopian tale of survival in the wilderness?
+Which novel will win the Booker Prize?
+Will it be the sequel to a Zimbabwean feminist classic or a debut about Scottish poverty?

-In the latest episode of this monthly literary podcast, Straits Times journalists Olivia Ho and Toh Wen Li break down the prize's unusually diverse shortlist ahead of the winner's announcement on Nov 19.
+In the latest episode of this monthly literary podcast, Sunday Times journalists Olivia Ho (left) and Toh Wen Li (right) break down the prize's unusually diverse shortlist ahead of the winner's announcement on Thursday.

 Listen at str.sg/Jufx